-The cm-cloud-copy tool can also be used as a standalone tool by the cluster administrator directly.
-However because its behavior may change due to development, it should only be used if the administrator has explicitly been instructed to do so by Bright Computing engineers.
-At the time of writing, October 2015, its use requires that the cm-cloud-copy module is loaded.
+The cm-cloud-copy tool can also be used as a standalone tool by the cluster administrator directly, on loading the cm-cloud-copy module.
+However because its behavior may change due to development, it should only be used if the administrator has explicitly been instructed to do so by Bright

+Computing engineers.
+At the time of writing, July 2016, its use requires that the cm-cloud-copy module is loaded.
 A short help can then be seen on running cm-cloud-copy without options, while more information and examples can be found in the cm-cloud-copy (1) man page.